 - Detailed history of what happened to in the accident

-- Detailed list of all injuries and conditions resulting from the accident
+- List of all injuries and conditions resulting from the accident

-- Detailed history about any pre-existing injuries or conditions you may have
+- Any pre-existing injuries or conditions you may have

 - List of all medical tests performed such as range-of-motion, nerve compression tests, etc.